ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

-To ease the burden of grading, we ask that you keep the following in mind: we will grade your submission (in part) by copying our own `tests/` directory in place of the one you submit and running `cargo test`.
+To ease the burden of grading, we ask that you keep the following in mind: we will grade your submission (in part) by copying our own `tests/` directory in place of the one you submit and running `cargo test -- --test-threads 1`.
 This relies on the interface provided by the `Makefile` of producing `.s` files and `.run` files.
 It _doesn't_ rely on any of the data definitions or function signatures in `src/main.rs`.
 So with that constraint in mind, feel free to make new